-NOTE — Corresponding depth for WLP and WLH rod size shall be as per the mutual agreement between byer and purchaser.

 5.1.2 The capacity of the mast shall be twice the rated capacity of the drill that includes maximum weight of the drill strings (rods and barrels with core).
 The rated capacity of the drill WLH and WLP size shall be declared by the manufacturer.